 Do you want to join us?

-Send an email to email@example.com with the topic [JOIN KNOWCO by collabwith].
+Send an email to email@example.com with the topic [JOIN COLLABWITH].
 Attach your resume and an idea on how to improve cooperation between businesses and academia.